Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Fuck off!"
 Blaczynski wriggled free, laughing, then turned his attention back to Julian.
 "And you *still* didn’t answer my question!"

-Julian slipped into a troll grin. "...Can’t say *I* feel much threatened, if you know what I mean…"
+Julian slipped into a troll grin. "...Can’t say *I* feel much threatened, if you know what I mean..."

 "Don’t tease tiny-dick here," Firth grumbled.
 "It’s not nice to make fun of the handicapped."